Focusing on Fundamentals Reaps Rewards

 Written by Tim Valentyn, Senior Vice President

-Before transitioning to banking a year ago, part of my law practice over many years involved representing coaches and professional athletes.
+Before transitioning to banking, as a lawyer, part of my law practice over many years involved representing coaches and professional athletes.
 Through those connections, I’m still pleased to call several of my former clients friends, and we stay in touch.

 We both played sports on a collegiate level back in the day and both attended camps in our youth.
 My friend has more familiarity with the differences between camps now and camps then, and told me that nowadays, many kids come to camp with the expectation that they will scrimmage and play games all day.